4.4 Periwound Protection, Exudate, and Securement

 Test Your Knowledge

-Which securement choice is most consistent with WCC principles?
+Which securement choice is most consistent with WCC principles for a patient with fragile skin?

 A